aridjayarecipes/cutesrecipes.web.app/content/post/1742-easiest-way-to-make-award-winning-no-bake-carrot-almond-balls.md

 1. Take Pinch nutmeg

-If you haven't read our Ultimate Guide for how to make energy balls, check it out because.
+If you haven&#39;t read our Ultimate Guide for how to make energy balls, check it out because.
 Leftover almond pump after making milk?
 These Almond Pulp Energy Balls are a perfect way to use that pulp up, with oats, lemon, maple syrup.
 Add the remaining ingredients and process until a dough forms and you can roll them easily into balls.

 <!--inarticleads2-->